 KEGG DRUG

-The KEGG DRUG database [2] is a comprehensive drug information resource for approved drugs in Japan, USA, and Europe, unified based on the chemical structure and/or the chemical component of active ingredients.
-Information retrieval was performed with its REST API, obtaining mechanism of action and management (Contraindicated, precaution) features for each of the DDIs.
+The KEGG DRUG database [2] is a comprehensive drug information resource for approved drugs in Japan, USA, and Europe.
+Information is unified based on the chemical structure and/or the chemical component of active ingredients.
+Information retrieval was performed with its REST API, such as the drugs’ mechanism of action and management of DDI (‘contraindicated’, ‘precaution’).
 The version used in this study (93.0) was downloaded from the KEGG API in February 2020.

 TWOSIDES

 The TWOSIDES project [3] consists of a comprehensive database of DDI side effects elaborated by Tatonetti’s laboratory.
-Covering a quantity of 40 million DDI-related side effects, TWOSIDES gives propensity scores for the evidence level of each of them.
-Newest version of “TWOSIDES.csv” dataset (2019-11-15) was obtained from their lab repository in February 2020.
+Twosides reports a total of 40 million DDI-related side effects with their corresponding propensity scores for the evidence level.
+We downloaded the dataset from their lab repository in February 2020.

 NDF-RT

-The U.S. Department of Veteran Affairs, Veterans Health Administration (VHA), produces the National Drug file – Reference Terminology (NDF-RT) [4].
+NDF-RT is the National Drug file – Reference Terminology (NDF-RT) from the U.S. Department of Veteran Affairs, Veterans Health Administration (VHA) [4].
 It is an extension of the VHA National Drug File (NDF) that combines its hierarchical drug classification with a multi-category reference model.
-“VA Drug interactions” was the category extracted, regulated by the Veteran Administration (VA), which contained clinical significance concept associated to each of the DDIs.
+“VA Drug interactions” was the category extracted, regulated by the Veteran Administration (VA), which contains clinical significance concept for each DDIs.
 The version used in this study dates from July 2014 as this was the last release VA was maintaining NDF-RT interactions, resulting in its removal from their posterior updates.
 Data was downloaded from the National Institutes of Health (NIH) repository in March 2020.

 CREDIBLEMEDS

-CREDIBLEMEDS [5] is a clinically oriented information source that records drugs with risk of QT prolongation and/or torsades de pointes (TdP) that are used to guide clinical decision-making and the safe use of medicines.
-Its website contains a small DDI dataset where it is stated the distinction between Precipitant and Object drug, as well as mechanism of action and management options features for each of the DDIs.
+CREDIBLEMEDS [5] is a clinically oriented information resource that is used to guide clinical decision-making and safe use of medicines specially for drugs with risk of QT prolongation and/or torsades de pointes (TdP).
+Crediblemedis comprises a small DDI dataset and contains information such as precipitant and object drugs, mechanism of action and management options features for each of the DDIs.
 The newest version of it dates from May 2010 with no identifiers, and it was extracted from [] as they already had parsed the drugs to their Drugbank identifiers.

-INTERAKTION DATABASEN
+INTERAKTIONSDATABASEN

 The Danish DDI database [6] is an electronic search tool that describes evidence-based interactions documented by clinical/case studies.
-It aims to provide a common frame of reference for the widest possible consensus on the handling of drug interactions in the Danish healthcare system.
-Its online information was retrieved from an XML public document provided by the “Danish Medicines Agency”, where we extracted clinical significance, evidence level, and management administration features for each DDI.
+It sprovides a common frame of reference for the handling of drug interactions in the Danish healthcare system.
+Data was retrieved from a public document provided by the Danish Medicines Agency.
+Information provided includes clinical significance, evidence level, and management administration features for each DDI.
 The version used in this study (XML_dato_3 release 2.7) was downloaded in March 2020.

 ONC HIGH-PRIORITY / NON-INTERRUMPTIVE

 ONC HIGH-PRIORITY (ONC-HP) [7] consists of a set of high-severity DDIs for use in electronic health records (EHR).
-This group is categorized as contraindicated and highly clinical significant DDIs that should be incorporated in all medication-related decision support alert in all EHRs.
-Nevertheless, most of these DDIs lacks of primary literature supporting their evidence.
-Information retrieval consisted in inferring clinical significance, evidence level, and management options features from the paper published.
+This dataset is characterized by contraindicated and highly clinical significant DDIs.
+Nevertheless, most of the DDIs included in this resource lack of primary literature supporting their evidence.
+We retrieved information regarding clinical significance, evidence level, and management options features.
 It is a one-time updated project published in April 2012.